-The Sheriff’s Office utilizes mountain bikes to patrol towns, villages, lakes, and hiking/cycling trails in Lancaster County, allowing deputies greater access to areas not easily accessible by cruisers.
-This also provides local residents and other citizens the opportunity to approach and observe deputies in their respective communities and recreational areas.
-Bike patrol promotes a sense of safety and security to the public, along with a visible deterrent to the criminal element and promotes physically-fit deputies.
+In addition to marked patrol cars, the Patrol Division utilizes mountain bikes to patrol towns, villages, lakes, and hiking/cycling trails in Lancaster County, allowing deputies greater access to areas not easily accessible by car.
+This also provides residents and other citizens the opportunity to approach and observe deputies in their respective communities and recreational areas.
+Bike patrol promotes a sense of safety and security to the public, provides a visible deterrent to the criminal element and promotes physically fit deputies.

-The Sheriff's Office utilizes a team of specially trained traffic accident investigators at the scene of fatal traffic crashes and other serious accidents involving criminal charges.
-Investigators are chosen and complete hundreds of hours of classroom and practical training to become certified to reconstruct collisions.
-Several of the members of the LSO accident team are certified through the Accreditation Commission for Traffic Accident Reconstruction (ACTAR), which is a nationally recognized professional certification.
-The accident team is supervised by Sergeant Drew Bolzer.
+The Sheriff's Office utilizes a team of specially trained traffic crash investigators at the scene of crashes resulting in fatalities and other serious crashes involving criminal charges.
+Investigators must complete hundreds of hours of classroom and practical training to become certified to reconstruct collisions.
+Several members of the LSO crash team are certified through the Accreditation Commission for Traffic Accident Reconstruction (ACTAR), which is a nationally recognized professional certification.
+The crash team is supervised by Sergeant Drew Bolzer.

 There are four high schools in Lancaster County: Norris, Waverly, Raymond Central and Malcolm.
-Each of these schools have deputies assigned as resource officers for their respective district.
+Each of these schools have deputies assigned as School Resource Officers for their respective district.
 Deputies assigned as SROs receive extensive specialized training in school safety, threat assessment, and active shooter responses.
-Additionally, SROs provide support and training to the staff and students by making numerous presentations.
-During the school year, deputies are present at the schools full time and supplement other LSO divisions during the summer break.
+Additionally, SROs provide support and training to school staff and students by presenting educational programs.
+During the school year, deputies are present at schools full-time and supplement other LSO divisions during the summer break.